A cheerful family playing at the beach under the bright sun

 There are a few reasons you may want to raise your credit limit, like:

-Since 30% of your FICO® Credit Score2 is based on your credit utilization ratio as part of the amounts owed category, according to Experian, increasing your total credit limit could help reduce your credit utilization rate and positively impact your credit score.
+Since 30% of your FICO® Credit Score2 is based on your credit utilization ratio as part of the amounts owed category, increasing your total credit limit could help reduce your credit utilization rate and positively impact your credit score.

 Drawbacks to requesting a credit limit increase